marvlad/g4bnb_ana/README.md

 ## OVERVIEW

 g4bnb_ana is a small, modular C++ analysis tool designed for processing output from G4BNB, a GEANT4-based simulation of the Booster Neutrino Beamline (BNB) at Fermilab.
 It provides a simple interface for reading simulation output files, running custom analysis routines, and generating basic diagnostics or physics-driven summaries.
-This repo relays on the alg4bnb docker container.
+This repo relays on the alg4bnb docker container that returns the output files.

 # REPOSITORY STRUCTURE